 It is generally helpful for the thickness of the final tomogram to be about 10 to 20 pixels greater than the actual distance between the lines that you draw.
 You can adjust the entry in Added border thickness to accomplish this.
 The default value of 5 will make the tomogram 10 pixels thicker; change it to 10 to make it 20 pixels thicker.

-smallest volume as possible.
-These offsets are automatically added to
+possible.
+These offsets are automatically added to the existing Angle

-the existing Angle offset, Z shift and X axis tilt values.
+offset, Z shift and X axis tilt values.
+The Final tomogram

-The Final tomogram thickness is also entered by eTomo from
+thickness is also entered by eTomo from the tomopitch log.

 Press the Create Final Alignment button.
 After the final alignment transforms are created, press the Done button to advance to the next step.